gradle/gradle/subprojects/docs/src/docs/release/notes.md

 <a name="ide"></a>
 ### IDE Integration

-This improvements are for IDE integrators and are not directly for end-users until their specific IDE implments the integration.
+This improvements are for IDE integrators and are not directly for end-users until their specific IDE implements the integration.

 #### Enhanced test events to distinguish between assertion and framework failures